Arcadia-Science/2024-unicellular-tracking/README.md

     --use-dask
 ```

-To track cells in time-lapse data of 100 µm diameter agar microchamber pools, using 6 cores in parallel.
+To track cells in time-lapse data of 100 µm diameter agar microchamber pools, using 6 cores in parallel:
 ```bash
 python src/chlamytracker/scripts/track_cells.py \
     /path/to/directory/of/nd2/files/ \